brianjsl/ndf_mnist/README.md

 multilabel classification (in the ResNet block).

 ## Training the Neural Field
-Run neural_field.py for around 20 epochs.
+Run neural_field.py for around 40 epochs.
 The resulting checkpoints will be saved under checkpoints/chkpt_{}.pt.
+UPDATE: You can download a pre-trained model [here](https://www.dropbox.com/s/cof2ctfwdesmzix/chkpt_39.pt?dl=0).
+Place the downloaded checkpoint in the 'checkpoints' folder.

 ## Reconstructing The Images
 Run reconstruction.py as follows: